Ben Iden Payne: Broadway career

-Inspiration on other theaters
+Inspiration on other theatres

-As a Guest Director at The University of Washington in the summer of 1930, he staged Shakespeare's Cymbeline and Love's Labour's Lost on an Elizabethan style, on a temporary Thrust stage.
+As a guest director at the University of Washington in the summer of 1930 he staged Shakespeare's Cymbeline and Love's Labour's Lost on an Elizabethan style, on a temporary thrust stage.
 The productions inspired a young graduate student, Angus L. Bowmer, who acted in and staged managed the productions.
 Bowmer went on to incorporate these staging concepts when he founded the Oregon Shakespeare Festival five years later.
 Payne directed Shakespeare's Cymbeline at the Oregon Shakespeare Festival in 1956, and A Midsummer Night's Dream in 1961.

-In 1934, Payne and Thomas Woods Stevens edited and produced several short (one hour) productions of Shakespeare plays that were presented during the second year of the Chicago World's Fair (Century of Progress) at a crude reconstruction of Shakespeare's Globe Theater.
+In 1934 Payne and Thomas Woods Stevens edited and produced several short (one hour) productions of Shakespeare plays that were presented during the second year of the Chicago World's Fair (Century of Progress) at a crude reconstruction of Shakespeare's Globe Theatre.
 This recreation of the Globe, and these short Shakespeare plays, inspired the 1935 California Pacific International Exposition to build a recreation of the Globe there as well, designed by Stevens, and stage their short 50 minute Shakespeare plays The exhibition was such a success that the recreated Globe in San Diego was preserved following the exposition, and became the home of the Old Globe Theatre.
-Payne returned to the Old Globe in San Diego in 1949 to direct its first Summer Shakespeare Festival, a production of Twelfth Night in 1949, and directed there several summers through 1964.
+Payne returned to the Old Globe in San Diego in 1949 to direct its first Summer Shakespeare Festival, a production of Twelfth Night in 1949, and directed there several summers until 1964.

 Stratford Festival

-Payne returned to England from 1935 to 1943 to direct the Stratford Memorial Theater Festival in Stratford-upon-Avon, England.
-Having experimented with quasi-Elizabethan at Carnegie Tech, he was forced by the tradition of the organization's management and the restrictions of the huge old Memorial Theater to use traditional proscenium techniques,.
+Payne returned to England from 1935 to 1943 to direct the Stratford Memorial Theatre Festival in Stratford-upon-Avon, England.
+Having experimented with quasi-Elizabethan at Carnegie Tech, he was forced by the tradition of the organisation's management and the restrictions of the huge old Memorial Theatre to use traditional proscenium techniques,.
 The experience was unhappy for Payne, and he departed in 1943.
 He directed no fewer than thirty seven productions at Stratford.

 Later academic career and the University of Texas

 Payne produced Shakespeare plays as a guest professor at the University of Washington in 1943 and 1946, the University of Iowa in 1943, the University of Missouri in 1948, the University of Colorado in 1953, the University of Michigan in 1954, San Diego State University 1949–52, Allan Hancock College, California in 1968, and the Banff School of Fine Arts, Banff, Alberta, Canada 1959–1963.
 Payne went to the University of Texas at Austin in 1946 and spent the rest of his career as an academic there.
 He served as Chairman of the Department of Drama 1947–1947 and again 1951–52.
 He directed 29 plays at Texas, 24 by Shakespeare, and retired as Professor Emeritus of Drama in May 1973.
 He directed his last production at Texas in 1968, Shakespeare's The Tempest.

-The B. Iden Payne Awards, awarded to actors, directors, and designers for outstanding contributions to theater in Austin, Texas, are named in his honor.
-In 1976, one of the three theaters on campus (now seven theaters) at the University of Texas in Austin was named after him.
+The B. Iden Payne Awards, awarded to actors, directors, and designers for outstanding contributions to theatre in Austin, Texas, are named in his honour.
+In 1976, one of the three theatres on campus (now seven theatres) at the University of Texas in Austin was named after him.